KazooBoye/MLAnomalyDetection/README.md

 - `RandomForestClassWeights.py`: Trains and evaluates a Random Forest model using balanced class weights.
 - `RandomForestSMOTETrain.py`: An alternative Random Forest implementation that uses SMOTE on the full multiclass dataset.
 - `Hierarchical_XGBoost.py`: Implements a two-stage XGBoost classifier to first distinguish normal vs. attack, then classify the specific attack type.
+- `AutoencoderTrain.py`: Implements a deep autoencoder for binary (Normal vs. Attack) anomaly detection.
+It finds an optimal detection threshold using the ROC curve.
+- `legacyAutoencoderTrain.py`: An older, simpler Keras-based autoencoder implementation.
 - `*.csv`: Various data files generated during the preprocessing and balancing steps.
 - `check.py`: A utility script to check for null values in the data.